The information on this page relates to September 2016 entry. For 2017 information, including grade requirements, please check our prospectus.

-Year 1 Options Core modules in Part I: Students must choose 120 credits of the following LA or GF modules dependant on language preference (those commencing their 1st year studies from Sept 2012 onwards).
+Year 1 Options Core modules in Part I: Students must choose 120 credits of the following LA or GF modules dependant on language preference:

-Year 2 Options Core Modules Year 2 (those commencing their 1st year studies from Sept 2012 onwards): The following LA or GF modules dependant on language preference:
+Year 2 Options Core Modules Year 2: The following LA or GF modules dependant on language preference:

-Final Year Options Core Modules Year 3 (Those who commenced their 1st year studies prior to Sept 2012): The following LA/GF module dependant on language preference:
+Final Year Options Core Modules Year 3: The following LA/GF modules dependant on language preference: